amlanjy/Archinstall/README.md

 Minimal Arch Installer
 ======================

+#Personal and Personalhyp2 will break your system its for my specific hardware

 A minimal, automated Arch Linux installer focused on clarity, control, and zero bloat.

 This script installs Arch Linux with: